 This is a pretty common issue.
-You have great Wi-Fi in the kitchen or living room, but when you go downstairs or to the bedroom things are just slow or intermittent.
+You have great Wi-Fi in the kitchen or living room, but when you go downstairs or to the bedroom and things are slow or intermittent.
 If everything is working well in parts of your home that are close to the router or that aren't blocked by things not Wi-Fi friendly — the walls of your bathroom are notorious Wi-Fi signal blockers because of the special drywall used and all the copper pipes inside them — you could be the perfect candidate for a wireless repeater instead of setting up a whole new network.

 A Wi-Fi Extender is a cheap way to fix a single dead spot in your Wi-Fi coverage, but there are drawbacks.

 You also will have a new network name (known as an SSID) to use when connecting to the extender instead of the router itself.
 This can be a bit of a pain if you move in and out of a room that needs an extender very often.
-Quality Wi-Fi Eetenders run between $30 and $150 dollars depending on the network type, so if you need multiple fast ac extenders it might be more practical to set up a mesh network.
+Quality Wi-Fi Eetenders run between $30 and $150 dollars depending on the network type, so if you need multiple fast 802.11ac extenders it might be more practical to set up a mesh network.

 When to choose a mesh network

-If you've decided you need to get rid of the gear you have and set up a new network or are setting things up in a new place, the choice between a mesh network and a traditional linear router based network comes down to one thing — money.
+If you've decided you need to get rid of the gear you have and set up a new network or are setting things up in a new place, the choice between a mesh network and a traditional linear router-based network comes down to one thing — money.